shipmonk-rnd/composer-dependency-analyser/README.md

 ### Unknown classes
   - Any class that cannot be autoloaded gets reported as we cannot say if that one is shadowed or not

+### Unknown functions
+  - Any function that is used, but not defined gets reported as we cannot say if that one is shadowed or not

 ## Cli options:
 - `--composer-json path/to/composer.json` for custom path to composer.json